skalogs/SkaETL/retry-importer/README.md

 ## Active

 By default this project doesn't run.
-For active you must active by the api http://localhost:8080/swagger-ui.html
+To enable it, you must activate it via the api http://localhost:8080/swagger-ui.html
 ```
 http://localhost:808080/api/generator/retryImporter
 ```